TheBlueDrara/Offline_Vanilla_k8s_Installer_V2/README.md

 # Offline Vanilla Kubernetes Installer

+# Please Note!

+This Repo is under construction, i will be ypdating the project so it will be easily deployed via ansible in the near future!

 ## Overview
 Dear user, here you will find an offline vanilla Kubernetes installer, wrapped using Makeself.
 You will also find a CI Jenkins pipeline to syntax-check the committed code into your GitHub repository,